Pairings and Icewine: How to Drink Icewine

 Cheese

-Cheese is an ideal companion to icewine, so long as you use cheeses with strong flavor.
+Cheese is an ideal companion to icewine, as long as you use cheeses with strong flavor.
 Milder cheeses tend to disappear in the presence of icewine’s sweetness and complex acidity, which is why you can always choose blue cheeses like Roquefort or Gorgonzola.
 If you don’t like blue cheese, hard, aged cheeses also work well.
-Go for a Parmigiano Reggiano or a very aged Sharp Cheddar.
+Parmigiano Reggiano or an aged Sharp Cheddar provides a suitable contrast.

 Spicy Foods

 Spicy food is another fabulous pairing for icewine’s sweetness.
 Whether you’re eating Thai, Indian, Mexican, or Creole, the spicier the dish, the better your glass of icewine will taste.
-Besides the way its sweetness balances the spices present, icewine — because it’s best served chilled — can also serve as a bit of a cooling presence should your mouth start to feel feverish.
+Besides the way its sweetness balances the spices in your meal, icewine — because it’s best served chilled — can also offer a cooling presence should your mouth start to feel feverish.

 Salty Foods

-Another great way to enjoy icewine with a meal is to serve it alongside salty dishes.
+Another great way to enjoy Niagara icewine with a meal is to serve it alongside salty dishes.
 From anchovies to olives and capers, enjoying icewine in conjunction with salt will enhance your experience of both the food and the wine.
+A pleasing option can be found at Niagara Brewing Company which features a limited edition Icewine Beer each winter which pairs well with their charcuterie board or warm Bavarian salt pretzel glazed with butter and rock salt.

 Rich Foods

 Finding a sweet wine to compliment rich foods such as foie gras, pate, or a meat such as duck can often be tricky.
 These types of food are higher in fat, and therefore, the dish doesn’t give up much room to the sugars present in a lot of sweeter wines.
-However, icewine isn’t just a sweet wine; it also has a welcome amount of acidity in it.
+While icewine is a sweet wine; it also has a welcome amount of acidity.
 This complexity allows icewine allows to complement rich food very well.

 nfhblog8.jpegDesserts